matrix-org/matrix-ios-sdk/README.rst

 This open-source library allows you to build iOS apps compatible with Matrix (http://www.matrix.org), an open standard for interoperable Instant Messaging and VoIP.

-This SDK implements an interface to communicate with the Matrix Home Server API which is defined at http://matrix.org/docs/api/client-server/.
+This SDK implements an interface to communicate with the Matrix Client/Server API which is defined at http://matrix.org/docs/api/client-server/.

 Installation